keon/awesome-bits/README.md

 G8 = (R5 << 3) | (R5 >> 2)
 B8 = (R5 << 3) | (R5 >> 2)
 ```
-Note: using anything other than the english letters will produce garbage results
+Note: using anything other than the English letters will produce garbage results

 For more Complicated Stuffs [Read This](https://graphics.stanford.edu/~seander/bithacks.html)